MCHSL/extools/README.md

 #### TFFI
 Threaded FFI for BYOND.
 Automagically threads off all DLL calls and prevents them from locking up the game until they return.
 You may use a Promise datum, pass a callback (global or an object) or simply sleep until the call returns.

-#### Extended Profiler
-Generates an in-depth analysis of proc performance.
-Records all procs called by the profiled proc and outputs a detailed breakdown of execution time, with nanosecond accuracy.
-Use https://www.speedscope.app/ to visualize the results.

-Call `initialize_profiling()` and then use `start_profiling(/some/proc/path)` to begin profiling.
-Each time the proc is called will be recorded to a file in the `profiling` directory next to the .dmb file.
-Call `stop_profiling(/some/proc/path)` to stop new profiles from being created.

-Known issues:

-- Procs with sleeps in them may behave oddly and cause corrupted results.
-- Spawn()s are entirely untested and may not work at all.
-- The files containing profile results can become extremely large, in the range of gigabytes, preventing speedscope from importing them.
-Be careful when profiling procs that could run for longer than several seconds.

 #### Memory Profiler

 Counts all soft-code objects currently instantiated in the game world and dumps